wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/cassandra.md

 1. Navigate to **Settings** → **Rules** → **Add New**.
 2. Add a name for your Rule.
-3. Add the app label
+3. Add the app label:

 	```text
 	app=cassandra